RiugaBachi/tegami-afrp-research/README.md

 This is the encoding behind dunai's `MSF`, varying's `VarT`, etc.

 These two encodings, `X` and `Y`, generalize the vast majority of AFRP arrow primitives encountered in the wild.
+However, it does not mean these encodings are ideal.
+By experimenting with different encodings, not only can we lift restrictions on the expressivity of AFRP networks, but also optimize performance in a way that does not require rewriting networks in strange or unconventional manners, often with excessive boilerplate as a fundamental byproduct.

 ### Illegality of ArrowApply
 ## Subnetting